YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     | BREEZE_WIND_CHARGE | 200   |
     | WITHER_SKULL       | 200   |

-    > 🛈 = In here, the time that the entity survived, means the total living time of entity, and will not be reset by chunk unloading or loading.
+    > 🛈 = In here, the time that the entity survived means the total living time of entity, and will not be reset by chunk unloading or loading.

 35. Whether to cache the result of *Minecraft EntityType* to *Bukkit EntityType* conversion.
 It can get a tiny improvement.<br>
   <br>